-Overloading the vehicle, carrying or towing cargo improperly, can alter the vehicle handling and may cause loss of control or braking instability.
+Overloading the vehicle, carrying or towing cargo improperly, can alter vehicle handling and may cause loss of control or brake instability.
+Always follow these precautions when hauling cargo:

-- Always use low gear while towing to avoid clutch wear and belt issues. - · Reduce speed when hauling or towing loads. - Never exceed the stated load capacity for this vehicle. - All loads must be secured before operation.
-Unsecured loads may shift and create unstable operating conditions, which could result in loss of control of the vehicle. - When operating over rough or hilly terrain, reduce speed and cargo to maintain stable driving conditions - Use extreme caution when applying brakes with a loaded vehicle.
+- Always use low gear while towing to avoid clutch wear and belt issues. - Reduce speed when hauling or towing loads. - Never exceed the stated load capacity for this vehicle. - All loads must be secured before operation.
+Unsecured loads may shift and create unstable operating conditions, which could result in loss of control of the vehicle. - When operating over rough or hilly terrain, reduce speed and cargo to maintain stable driving conditions. - Use extreme caution when applying brakes with a loaded vehicle.
 Avoid terrain or situations that may require backing downhill. - Weight distribution on the front and rear racks should be as far forward and as low as possible.
 Carrying a high load raises the center of gravity and creates an unstable operating condition.
 Reduce load weight when the cargo center of gravity is high.
 When handling off-centered loads that cannot be centered, secure the load and operate with extra caution.